 Marriott Bonvoy has dynamic award pricing

 Nowadays Marriott Bonvoy no longer has an award chart, but rather has dynamic award pricing.
-That means that the number of points required for a free night stay can vary based on how much a stay would cost in cash.
-This was only introduced in 2022, and the policy is being rolled out somewhat slowly.
+That means that the number of points required for a free night stay can vary based on how much a stay would cost in cash, and there’s no longer a minimum or maximum number of points that a free night reward will cost.

 Marriott Bonvoy award blackout dates policy